Updated Monday, Feb. 20, 2017

 Actual receipts or table amount: If you kept all of 2013's last year's sales receipts, you can total them for your basic deduction amount.
 I actually did this one year.
 Never again.

 That year that I added up all my sales receipts, the amount that the IRS had figured was very close to my total.
 So I recommend going with the tax agency's numbers.

 As the image of the Alabama sales tax deduction table at right (click for a larger view) shows, the amount you can deduct is based on your income.

-The IRS state sales tax tables are found on pages 14 and 15 of Form 1040 Schedule A instructions.
+The IRS' optional state sales tax tables are found on pages 14 through 17 of Form 1040 Schedule A instructions.

-Check out page 16, too, if you live in Alaska, Arizona, Arkansas, Colorado, Georgia, Illinois, Louisiana, Missouri, New York, North Carolina, South Carolina, Tennessee, Utah, Virginia or West Virginia.
+Check out page 18, too, if you live in Alaska, Arizona, Arkansas, Colorado, Georgia, Illinois, Louisiana, Missouri, New York, North Carolina, South Carolina, Tennessee, Utah or Virginia.
 The IRS has created additional sales tax tables for certain jurisdictions within those states' borders.

 You also can complete the State and Local General Sales Tax Deduction Worksheet (page 5 in the Schedule A instructions or your tax software) or use the IRS' online Sales Tax Deduction Calculator.

 Bigger deduction for major purchases: Also don't forget that if you made a major purchase last year, you might be able to add that sales tax amount to your table amount or be sure to include in your total receipts sum.

 This option is for what the IRS calls "specified items."
 These are: